Generic selectors

 13:3 Jesus, knowing that the Father had given all things into His hands, and that He had come from God and was going to God,

-13:9 Simon Peter said to Him, “Lord, not my feet only, but also my hands and my head.”
+13:9 Simon Peter said to Him, “Lord, not my feet only, but also my hands and my head!”

-13:13 You call Me the Teacher and the Lord, and you speak rightly, because I am.
+13:13 “You call Me Teacher and Lord, and you say well, for so I am.

-13:15 For I have given you an example, to show that you also should do exactly as I have done to you.
+13:15 “For I have given you an example, that you should do as I have done to you.

-13:17 If you know these things, blessed are you if you do them.
+13:17 “If you know these things, blessed are you if you do them.

-13:18 I am not speaking of you all; for I know whom I have chosen, in order that the scripture might be fulfilled: ‘He who eats bread with Me has lifted up his heel against Me.’
+13:18 “I do not speak concerning all of you.
+I know whom I have chosen; but that the Scripture may be fulfilled, ‘He who eats bread with Me has lifted up his heel against Me.’

 Pause here and pray to give thanks that we are all are washed in the blood of Jesus Christ’s sacrifice and then proceed to wash one another’s feet.